disastrid/instruments_lab/docs/_research/10000-instruments.md

 ##### Reference

-- Akrich, M. The de-scription of technical objects.
-In Shaping Technology - Building Society: Studies in Sociotechnical Change.
-MIT Press, Cambridge, 1992.
 - Andersen, K., & Wakkary, R. The Magic Machine Workshops: Making Personal Design Knowledge.
 In CHI 2019.
 - Bowers, J. et al. One knob to rule them all: reductionist interfaces for expansionist research.
 NIME 2016.
 - Bowers, J. & Green, O. All the Noises: Hijacking Listening Machines for Performative Research.
 In NIME 2018.